tzaeschke/phtree-site/index.md

 * **Infix**: all bits above the current node.
 * **Prefix**: all bits between the current node and it’s parent.
 * **Critical** bit(s): the bit(s) that represent the HC address of the point/key.
-* **Postfix**: all bits below the current node (usually only if there is no child node, otherwise called “infix of child”).
+* **Postfix**: all bits below the current node (usually only if there is no child node, otherwise it's the infix of the subnode).

 Infix, prefix, postfix, ... |
 :-------------------------:|